-I love my new zipper pouch!
+I love my new Rainbow Zipper Pouch!
 Anything bright and rainbow colored is especially popular around here, and who couldn’t use a new pouch?

 I always wanted to make a regular pouch with a zipper top, but since one of my sponsors (Zipper Lane) sent me so many zippers, I thought I would make my interpretation of a “zipper pouch”.